chembl/cbl_migrator/README.md

 - alter table ADD CONSTRAINT

 So only one core is used when migrating to it.
 All constraints are generated at the time of generating the destination tables and it sequentially inserts rows in tables in correct FKs order.

+## MySQL

+CLOBs are currently migrated to MEDIUMTEXT.